Semantic-Data-Integration-Lab-UFC/.github/profile/README.md

 Welcome to the **Semantic Data Integration Lab (SDI Lab)** at the **Federal University of Ceará (UFC)**.

-The Semantic Data Integration Lab conducts research on the foundations and applications of Knowledge Graphs, Semantic Web, Data Integration, and Artificial Intelligence.
+The Semantic Data Integration Lab conducts research on the foundations and applications of **Knowledge Graphs**, **Semantic Web**, **Data Integration**, and **Artificial Intelligence**.
 Our goal is to develop methods, conceptual models, algorithms, and open-source software for integrating heterogeneous data sources and transforming them into high-quality, interoperable knowledge graphs.

 Our research spans the intersection of Semantic Web technologies and modern AI, with particular emphasis on: